 January 26, 2017, 2:00 – 3:30pm, ET

 1.5 MEAC CEs (0.15 CEUs) Applied for

-This webinar will examine how racism has specific health consequences that cross socioeconomic and generational lines, describe important new research on the physiological effects of racism, summarize key literature on race and maternity care, discuss the implications for midwives, and examine the role that federal programs can play to address and reduce disparities.
+This webinar examines how racism has specific health consequences that cross socioeconomic and generational lines, describes important new research on the physiological effects of racism, summarizes key literature on race and maternity care, discusses the implications for midwives, and examines the role that federal programs can play to address and reduce disparities.

 Tanya Khemet, LM, CPM, MPH, is a Graduate Student Researcher enrolled in a PhD program in Epidemiology at University of California – Davis.
 She is conducting research on the role of prenatal maternal stress on infant neurodevelopment and immune system functions.
 She also serves as Co-President of the Board of Directors of the National Association of Certified Professional Midwives.
 Tanya is an adjunct faculty member in the Department of Midwifery in both the Master of Science in Midwifery and the Master of Arts in Maternal-Child Health Systems programs.
 She also provides midwifery care on a part-time basis at CommuniCare Health Centers, a Federally Qualified Health Center with clinics in urban and rural communities around the Sacramento area.
 Tanya will be introducing our speakers today.